SixArm/mast-cell-help/topics/platelet/index.md

 **Key points:**

-* **Formation and Production:** Platelets are formed in the bone marrow, just like red and white blood cells.
+* **Formation and Production**: Platelets are formed in the bone marrow, just like red and white blood cells.

-* **Life Cycle:** Platelets have a relatively short life span, typically surviving in the bloodstream for about 8 to 10 days.
+* **Life Cycle**: Platelets have a relatively short life span, typically surviving in the bloodstream for about 8 to 10 days.
 Afterward, they are removed by the spleen and liver.

-* **Platelet Count:** A platelet count is a common component of a complete blood count (CBC).
+* **Platelet Count**: A platelet count is a common component of a complete blood count (CBC).
 Low counts (thrombocytopenia) can lead to a higher risk of bleeding and can result from various causes, including certain medical conditions, medications, and bone marrow disorders.
 High counts (thrombocytosis) can occur due to underlying medical conditions, such as inflammation, infections, or myeloproliferative disorders.

-* **Medical Uses:** Platelet transfusions can be used to treat patients with low platelet counts who are at risk of bleeding due to medical conditions, such as leukemia, chemotherapy, or bone marrow disorders.
+* **Medical Uses**: Platelet transfusions can be used to treat patients with low platelet counts who are at risk of bleeding due to medical conditions, such as leukemia, chemotherapy, or bone marrow disorders.
 Platelet function tests, such as the bleeding time test and platelet aggregation studies, can help diagnose platelet disorders and assess platelet function.